 Unit | Biostatistics

 The Biostatistics unit engages in collaborative, basic and applied statistical research in the fields of epidemiology, parasitology and infection biology.
 Primary areas of applications involve malaria, anaemia, neglected diseases, HIV, mortality, cancer and environmental epidemiology.
-Research is mainly funded by Swiss National Foundation (SNSF), Bill and Melinda Gates Foundation (BMGF) and a European research Council (ERC) Advance Grant.
+Research is mainly funded by the Swiss National Foundation (SNSF), the Gates Foundation and a European research Council (ERC) Advance Grant.

 Major areas of methodological research